 One of those components is progress which is based on the District's value-added score which refers to a statistical analysis used to measure the impact of districts, schools and teachers on the academic growth of groups of students from year to year.
-For the 2022-2023 school year, Hilliard City Schools was ranked #1 out of 607 public school districts on the overall growth index and #14 out of 607 districts on effect size.
+For the 2023-2024 school year, Hilliard City Schools was ranked #1 out of 606 public school districts on the overall growth index.
+This is the second year in a row that the Hilliard City Schools has been ranked #1 in the state of Ohio on this critically important measure.